TimHanewich/bitgraphics/readme.md

 The standard `FrameBuffer` class that comes with MicroPython as part of the build-in `framebuf` module allows for us to manipulate individual pixels across the display, specifying the value (on/off) of any pixel at any coordinate across the display.

 However, when it comes to displaying pictures, that can be a bit challenging.
 Firstly, you can load a bytearray buffer into a `FrameBuffer` object.
 This is demonstrated in this repo [here](https://github.com/TimHanewich/MicroPython-SSD1306), with this repo also providing some foundational tools to make that a bit easier.
-However, encoding *all* images of *any* dimension is not easy using this method.
+However, encoding *all* images of *any* dimension is not easy using this method, for various reasons.

-The `bitgraphics` module developed here provides the same functionality as the method described in the repo referenced above, and then some:
+The `bitgraphics` module developed here provides the same functionality as the method described in the repo referenced above, but also supports the following scenarios:
 - Encode any image of any dimension
 - Combine ("flatten") multiple graphics together into a single graphic
 - Tools for positioning these graphics in the display